getschomp/commute-calculator-api/README.md

-# README
+# Commute Calculator Api

-This README would normally document whatever steps are necessary to get the application up and running.
+A REST api to parse and return and transverse a public transportation graph.

-Things you may want to cover:
+## Up and Running

-* Ruby version
+Make sure you have:

-* System dependencies
+* Ruby version: `2.3.1`

-* Configuration
+* Rails version: `5`

-* Database creation
+* Database: `Postgresql`

-* Database initialization
+* Database initialization: `$rake db:migrate`

-* How to run the test suite
+* Run the server with: `rails s` and navigate to `http://localhost:3001` (The default port is set to 3001 so that a second server can be easily run alongside the api using rails defaults)

-* Services (job queues, cache servers, search engines, etc.)
+* Run the tests with: `rspec spec`

-* Deployment instructions
+## Services

-* ...
+* Services (job queues, cache servers, search engines, etc.) TBD